How can a pivot table be created in PySpark?

 +----+---+---+

-• Players on team A in position G scored a total of 8 points.
+• Lastly, the team A players operating in the G (Guard) position recorded a total of 8 points (from 4 and 4).

 #create pivot table that shows mean of points by team and position